livekit/client-sdk-js/README.md

 | Edge (Chromium) | Windows, macOS        |           |

 We aim to support a broad range of browser versions by transpiling the library code with babel.

-Note that some features like adaptiveStream and dynacast rely on specific browser APIs to be present.
+> Note that the library requires some specific browser APIs to be present present.
-You can check compatibility with the helper functions `supportsAdaptiveStream()` and `supportsDynacast()`
+> You can check general compatibility with the helper function `isBrowserSupported()`.
+> Support for more modern features like adaptiveStream and dynacast can be checked for with `supportsAdaptiveStream()` and `supportsDynacast()`.

 If you are targeting legacy browsers, but still want adaptiveStream functionality you'll likely need to use polyfills for [ResizeObserver](https://www.npmjs.com/package/resize-observer-polyfill) and [IntersectionObserver](https://www.npmjs.com/package/intersection-observer).